Ride sharing¶

 The problem we are dealing with in this tutorial is called collective ridesharing.

-Collective ridesharing refers to a form of ridesharing in which multiple users gather at several
+Collective ridesharing refers to a form of ridesharing in which multiple users gather at several large parking lots and ride in the same car to the same destination(there is another type of ridesharing called traveling ridesharing, but it will not be discussed here).

-people and cars such that the travel distance to the parking lot for each person and the number of
+Here, given multiple people with the same destination and available cars, we will find the allocation of people and cars such that the travel distance to the parking lot for each person and the number of cars to be used are as small as possible.

-We formulate the problem as a model that can be run on an Ising machine, and find the allocation as a
+We formulate the problem as a model that can be run on an Ising machine, and find the allocation as a minimization problem.

 Formulation¶